|

 - Debit, credit, and total accounts on computer spreadsheets and databases, using specialized accounting software.

-- Classify, record, and summarize numerical and financial data in order to compile and keep financial records, using journals and ledgers or computers.
+- Classify, record, and summarize numerical and financial data to compile and keep financial records, using journals and ledgers or computers.

 - Calculate, prepare, and issue bills, invoices, account statements, and other financial statements according to established procedures.